 Over thirty-five years ago, the Program in Political and Social Thought was launched by a small group of University faculty from several departments who were committed to the idea of broad social inquiry.
-Since its first cohort of six majors in 1981, the Program has graduated over 600 undergraduates.
+Since its first cohort of majors in 1975, the Program has graduated over 600 undergraduates.
 Currently, the Program aims for a class of about 20-24 students each year.

 The Program is interdisciplinary.
 It offers diverse and qualified students the opportunity to study social topics in the context of politics — conceived both in its narrow and its broad senses — without being limited by the boundaries, or the methodological preoccupations, of one discipline.
 With the advice of associated faculty, independent and capable students can fashion a course of study that reflects their intellectual interests and goals, while also giving them the opportunity to learn from faculty members who have expertise related to those interests.